CCMB Current Affairs, GK & News

 What is IndiGen Genome project?

-The Council of Scientific & Industrial Research (CSIR) has conducted a Whole Genome Sequencing of around 1,008 Indians from different populations across country in order to generate data on genetic diseases and to know risk of genetic diseases in future generations.
-The project is called as IndiGen Genome project.
-Highlights of IndiGen Genome project In ..
+The Council of Scientific & Industrial Research (CSIR) has conducted a Whole Genome Sequencing of around 1,008 Indians from different populations across country in order to generate data on genetic diseases and to know risk of genetic diseases in future ..

 Month: Current Affairs - October, 2019